arthurhintz/Arthur_Hintz/README.md

 🚀 about

-- Currently doing a degree in Statistics in UFSM-Brazil
+- I am currently an undergraduate in Statistics at the Federal University of Santa Maria (UFSM), Brazil.
 - 📫 arthur.hintz@acad.ufsm.br

 ### languages I work with